geroalexander/librai/README.md

 - See ` client/.env.example ` and ` server/.env.example ` for an example of how the variables should be named

+#### 4. After the setup, start the app!

+- Navigate into client and run ` npm start `
+- Navigate into server and run ` nodemon  ` or ` node index.js `
+*Optional*
+- Populate the DB by running ` npm run populate ` from the server folder.
+- Log into the app with 'pams@hollywood.com' as the email and 'password' as the password.
+- Enjoy!

 ## Setup Prerequisites

 First, create a .env in both client and server